 Thanksgiving is fast approaching, and we're here to make your day more delicious - and easier than ever.
 Check out the recipes below to nail your Thanksgiving centerpiece - whether you want a whole bird, a smoked and sous vide breast, or just juicy dark and white meat cooked separately, we got a recipe for you!

 Look out Norman Rockwell, there's a new centerpiece in town, and it's sous vide.
-It's often said you must break your turkey down in multiple parts to properly sous vide.
-With some broth and a large bag, we're getting wicked-juicy turkey to the table easier than ever.
+It's often said you must break down your turkey into multiple parts to properly sous vide.
+With some broth and a large bag, we're getting juicy turkey to the table easier than ever.

 What you'll need: